 You desperately need to cut your expenses at the moment by following some easy steps:

-- Think of living at your family’s getting rid of the rent payments.
+- Think of living at your family’s and getting rid of the rent payments.

 - Try to cut short your bills by saving electricity, gas, and water.
 (You can do so by Installing LED lamps, avoiding long showers, leveraging cost average for utility bills, etc.)